docker/docs/docker-hub/builds/advanced.md

 To override these phases, create a folder called `hooks` in your source code repository at the same directory level as your Dockerfile.
 Create a script called `hooks/build`, `hooks/test`, or `hooks/push` and give it execution privileges.
-This can be a shell, Perl or Python script, or anything that can be executed by the Linux based runner.
+This can be a shell, Perl or Python script, or anything that can be executed by the Linux-based runner.

 ## Custom build phase hooks